astroHongbo/astroHongbo.github.io/_pages/about.md

 My research is focused on theoretical astrophysics with a broad interest in topics compact objects(white dwars and neutron stars), asteroseismology, and stellar dynamics.

-I am very fortunate to be advised by [Pro.
-Lijing Shao](https://friendshao.github.io/) and [Pro.
-Ren-Xin Xu](https://psr.pku.edu.cn/rxx/) from Kavli Institute for Astronomy and Astrophysics [KIAA](https://kiaa.pku.edu.cn/).
+I am very fortunate to be advised by [Prof. Lijing Shao](https://friendshao.github.io/) and [Prof. Ren-Xin Xu](https://psr.pku.edu.cn/rxx/) from Kavli Institute for Astronomy and Astrophysics [KIAA](https://kiaa.pku.edu.cn/).

 A data-driven personal website
 ======